 It can be hard for a young child to learn how to properly floss their teeth.
 It’s more than just putting the floss between each tooth and pulling it out.
 Your child should use the floss to form a C around each tooth, creating a back and forth motion.
 Be sure to move up and down the side of each tooth.
 Consider buying floss picks to make it easier for your kids to floss, particularly between back molars, which can be hard to reach.

 - Remember that the typical minty toothpaste we use as adults can taste spicy to a child.
-Allow your child to pick out their favorite flavor of kid’s toothpaste such as bubble gum flavor.
+Allow your child to pick out their favourite flavour of kid’s toothpaste such as bubble gum flavour.

 - Replace your child’s toothbrush every 6 months, or sooner if bristles are worn or your child has been sick.

 - Ensure that your child eats a healthy diet and try to limit sugar intake.